quentin452/ImACat-Coordinates-ModCoordinatesMod/README.md

 the mod contains two configs since V0.3

-mycroordinatesmods_nomixins.cfg (For general config)
+mycoordinatesmods_nomixins.cfg (For general config)

-mycroordinatesmods.cfg (For Mixin config, not recommended to change these configs)
+mycoordinatesmods.cfg (For Mixin config, not recommended to change these configs)